Island Crest Way Corridor Improvements

 Project Components

 • ICW Shared Use Path Improvement Project: Assess feasibility and begin preliminary design on a shared-use path for pedestrians and cyclists.
-This proposed path will complete the missing section of bicycle route along Island Crest Way between 90th Ave SE and SE 63rd St. The ICW Shared Use Path Improvement Project is the City’s current focus and will include public outreach and input from the community.
+This proposed path will complete the missing section of the bicycle route along Island Crest Way between 90th Ave SE and SE 63rd St. The ICW Shared Use Path Improvement Project is the City’s current focus and will include public outreach and input from the community.

 Other project components include:

-• Tree Condition Assessment: Every tree along the corridor is being assessed by certified arborists to document growth conditions and ensure preservation of healthy trees and root systems.
+• Tree Condition Assessment: Every tree along the corridor is being assessed by certified arborists to document growth conditions and ensure the preservation of healthy trees and root systems.

 • Illumination Study: A corridor-wide lighting assessment to explore adequate lighting solutions and design recommendations for all roadway users.